GodlyJagex/RTSBOARDGAME/README.md

   - Players may use actions and resources to build buildings in empty building slots.
   - Players may dismantle builds for an action to open up a building slot, at the cost of the resources spent to build the building.
   - Buildings can be attacked
+  - Buildings are destoyed when their durability reaches 0.
 - Bank:
   - Description: At the start of your turn produce 1 Gold
   - Cost: 2 stone, 1 wood, 1 gold